-The school follows the national curriculum as the basis for what we deliver to our pupils.
+We use the National Curriculum as the basis for what we deliver to our pupils.
 We follow the programmes of study as set out for the end of Early Years Foundation Stage (EYFS), Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3, 4, 5 and 6).

 We have an exciting curriculum to encourage our children to love learning.
 Lessons are taught in topics each half term, to encourage the children to really get 'into' their learning.